 - Giovanni's first Pokémon is Persian.
 The best Pokémon to counter Persian are Tyranitar, Machamp, Conkeldurr, Lucario, and Hariyama.
-However, you can also use this time to build up a charged attack for his second Pokémon.

 - For his second Pokémon, Giovanni could bring Kangaskhan.
 Fighting is its only weakness, leaving Heracross, Machamp, and Conkeldurr as the obvious top choices, but the stat boost that Mega Charizard Y gets from Mega Evolution, also puts it high up on the list of counters.

-Any questions about The Higher They Fly?
+Any questions about The Shadowy Threat Grows?